-If you wish to order your copy of Blisters and Bliss by using Paypal, choose from the links below.
-For other mens of payment, please contact us directly at:
+If you wish to order your copy of Blisters and Bliss by using PayPal, choose from the links below.
+For other means of payment (e-transfer, cheques, or cash), please contact us directly at:

 Phone: (250) 477-0366, or email us: email@example.com